verdaux/BookNotes/Phrases/Impressors 13.md

 - [ ] I feel seen when I'm with you
 - [ ] I trust you with the parts of me I've never shown
 - [ ] Her smile was like armour and everyday she went for war.
+- [ ] Today's mood is brought to you by: coffee and commute
-I need to be enough—for myself.
+- [ ] I'm in love with all the places I've never been and the people I've never met I need to be enough—for myself.